October-1, 1946 - October 9, 2015

 Clem and me at our wedding, Barbados, WI

 If Clem and I were in love and we were happy for ourselves and everybody else’s happiness, what if others we knew, and didn’t know, were not?
 What could they do?
 We didn’t know and as such there would be a limit to what we could have protected ourselves from.
 We might not have seen or perceived all but we could have done something.
 I used energy to enhance the good, not protect us from evil.
-The fact that I was ignorant of using energy negatively, I did not protect us at all.
+Because of the fact that I was ignorant of using energy negatively, I did not protect us at all.

 With Clem, Third Drawing by Allison L. Williams Hill